zachhaitz/karma-electron/README.md

 > The `require.resolve` in `files` is necessary due to Karma using an `iframe` and Electron's `nodeIntegration` only applying to the top level window.
 This file implements the missing `nodeIntegration` capabilities.
 >
 > Alternative solutions/discussions are welcome via issues/PRs.
+We believe it might be possible via Karma's dependency injection (e.g. `config.files`).

 ## Documentation
 ### Environment variables